chiar0/Ludii-Kriegspiel/README.md

 # Kriegspiel Refactoring for Ludii

 While Ludii's original implementation of Kriegspiel correctly models the game's core rules of umpire arbitration, its unconstrained design poses a significant challenge for artificial intelligence.
-The model presents the AI with a raw action space, allowing it to explore and attempt moves that are geometrically impossible (e.g., a Rook moving diagonally).
+The model presents the AI with a raw action space, allowing it to explore and attempt moves that are impossible (e.g., a Rook moving diagonally).

 This is highly inefficient for any search algorithm.
 The AI wastes valuable computational resources evaluating moves that a human player would instantly recognize as irrational.
 Furthermore, a rational player would not repeatedly attempt the same illegal move after it has been rejected by the umpire within the same turn.

 This project refactors Kriegspiel to address these issues by creating a **guided interface** that pre-filters the action space.
-By only presenting geometrically valid moves, we align the AI's decision-making process more closely with rational human play.
+By only presenting valid moves, we align the AI's decision-making process more closely with rational human play.

 The impact of this change is significant, now games finish dramatically faster without wasted retries.
 This refactoring has also enabled a subset of MCTS-based agents—specifically Bandit Tree Search (Avg), EPT, and EPT-QB—to produce meaningful, **non-zero value estimates**, a critical step toward developing truly competitive Kriegspiel agents.